-Most hand sanitizers contain harsh chemicals that are drying to the skin and smell very strong.
-Make your own natural hand sanitizer with essential oils!
+Most commercial hand sanitizers contain harsh chemicals like artificial fragrances and stabilizers.
+Make your own homemade hand sanitizer with essential oils!

 Wouldn’t it be great if we lived in a world without germs?

 Just imagine…No spoiled food.
 No common cold.
 No viruses and bacteria at every corner waiting to attack any living thing in sight.

 Disease would be eradicated, and people would be healthy!

 Or would they?